 Definitions

-American Heritage® Dictionary of the English Language, Fourth Edition
+from The American Heritage® Dictionary of the English Language, 5th Edition.

-- v.
-To close or obstruct.
+- transitive verb To close or obstruct.

 - To occlude, stop, or shut; effect obturation in.

-- v. block passage through
+- verb block passage through

 Etymologies

-- Latin obtūrāre, obtūrāt-; see teuə- in Indo-European roots.
+[Latin obtūrāre, obtūrāt-; see teuə- in Indo-European roots.]

 Examples